 - interfere with the performance of any governmental or political function.

-Further, Tex.
-Penal Code § 20.04, states that a person commits first degree kidnapping if the person intentionally or knowingly abducts another person and uses or exhibits a deadly weapon during kidnapping.
+- Further, Tex.
+Penal Code § 20.04, states that a person commits first-degree kidnapping if the person intentionally or knowingly abducts another person and uses or exhibits a deadly weapon during the abduction.

-According to Texas Penal Code § 12.32, first degree felony is punishable by imprisonment for life or for any term of not more than ninety nine years or less than five years.
-In addition to imprisonment, an individual adjudged guilty of a felony of the first degree is punishable by a fine not exceeding $ 10,000.
+According to Texas Penal Code § 12.32, the first-degree felony is punishable by imprisonment for life or any term of not more than ninety-nine years or less than five years.
+In addition to prison, an individual adjudged guilty of a felony of the first degree is punishable by a fine not exceeding $ 10,000.

-As per, Tex.
-Penal Code § 12.33, second degree felony is punishable for any term of not more than twenty years or less than two years.
-In addition to imprisonment, an individual adjudged guilty of a felony of the second degree is punishable by a fine not exceeding $ 10,000.
+As per Tex.
+Penal Code § 12.33, a second-degree felony, is punishable for not more than twenty years or less than two years.
+In addition to imprisonment, an individual adjudged guilty of a crime of the second degree is punishable by a fine not exceeding $ 10,000.

 Under, Tex.
-Penal Code § 12.34, third degree felony is punishable by imprisonment for any term of not more than 10 years or less than 2 years.
-In addition to imprisonment, an individual adjudged guilty of a felony of the third degree is punishable by a fine not to exceed $ 10,000.
+Penal Code § 12.34, a third-degree felony, is punishable by imprisonment for any term of not more than ten years or less than two years.
+In addition to prison, an individual adjudged guilty of a felony of the third degree is punishable by a fine not to exceed $ 10,000.

-The Department of Public Safety created the criminal law enforcement division in order to prevent, suppress and solve the crime of by working with conjunction with city, county, state, and federal law enforcement agencies.
+The Department of Public Safety created the criminal law enforcement division to prevent, suppress, and solve the crime by working in conjunction with the city, county, state, and federal law enforcement agencies.

 If you have been accused of kidnapping in Waco, you need an aggressive, experienced criminal defense attorney on your side.
-Talk to a board-certified criminal defense lawyer before talking to anyone else.
-Former Waco prosecutor Thomas C. West is board-certified in criminal law and knows how to spot weaknesses in the prosecution’s case.
-Call him for a free case evaluation at 254-753-6437.
+Talk to an experienced criminal defense lawyer before talking to anyone else.
+We know how to spot weaknesses in the prosecution’s kidnapping case.
+Call us for a free case evaluation at 254-753-6437.